benhoyt/benhoyt.github.com/writings/index.md

 ## 2020

+* [Generics for Go](https://lwn.net/Articles/824716/) gives some background, the current state, and potential timeline for including generics in the Go programming language.
+(July, LWN.net)
 * [More alternatives to Google Analytics](https://lwn.net/Articles/824294/) looks at some heavier replacements for Google Analytics, as well as the GoAccess log-based analytics tool.
 (June, LWN.net)
 * [Lightweight Google Analytics alternatives](https://lwn.net/Articles/822568/) discusses what Google Analytics tracks, and presents two lightweight alternatives: GoatCounter and Plausible.
 (June, LWN.net)
 * [Intro to Go](/writings/go-intro/) is a brief introduction to Go for programmers who haven't used Go before: Why use it?
 The standard library.
 And the language itself.
 (June)